 “Any historically black college or university that was established prior to 1964, whose principal mission was, and is, the education of Black Americans, and that is accredited by a nationally recognized accrediting agency or association determined by the Secretary of Education.”

-There are more HBCU colleges in the southeastern United States than in any other region.
+There are more HBCUs in the southeastern United States than in any other region on the HBCU colleges list.
 Alabama is home to a number of historically black colleges and universities.
 Browse the states where HBCUs are located using the interactive map provided below.

-There are a total of 14 Black colleges in the state of Alabama, making it the state with the most HBCUs in the country.
+There are a total of 14 HBCUs in the state of Alabama, making it the state with the most black colleges in the country.
 Nine of the 14 are 4-year universities, while the other 5 are 2-year community colleges.

 |Alabama A&M University||Public, 4 Year||Normal, AL|